 HTLV-1 Associated Myelopathy (HAM) is a slowly progressive, chronic disease of the spinal cord seen in some people infected with the HTLV-1 virus, which results in painful stiffness and weakness of the legs.
 HAM is also referred to as chronic progressive myelopathy or tropical spastic paraparesis (TSP).

-An estimated 10-20 million people in the world are infected with HTLV-1.
+An estimated 5-20 million people in the world are infected with HTLV-1.
 Although the HTLV-1 virus is present throughout the world, infection with the virus is endemic in some geographical areas — the Caribbean, southern Japan, areas of Africa that are near the equator, and the Seychelles.
-Other areas that have a high rate of infection include Central and South America, Melanesia, southern Africa and the northwest coast of Canada.
+Other areas that have a high rate of infection include Central and South America, Melanesia and southern Africa.

 The HTLV-1 virus is transmitted (passed) from an infected person to a non-infected person through bodily secretions and blood.